Franchisee

 What is a Franchisee?

-Usually, franchisees adhere to franchisor-set operational guidelines and standards.
-This arrangement allows the franchisee to benefit from a well-known brand, a proven business model, and ongoing franchisor support while having the independence to run their own business.
+Usually, franchisees adhere to franchisor-set operational guidelines, standards, and requirements.
+This preserves the quality of the business’ services or products and allows the franchisee to benefit from a well-known brand, an established business model, and ongoing franchisor support while maintaining enough control to run their own business.

 Key Takeaways

-• While the operational costs are lower than running an entirely independent business, franchisees must pay a high startup fee and ongoing royalties.
+- While the operational costs are lower than running an entirely independent business, franchisees must pay a high startup fee and ongoing royalties.

 Franchisee vs. Franchisor

-These two terms, often confused, reference the two parties in a franchise:
+These two, often confused, terms reference the two parties in a franchise:

 How to Become a Franchisee